Version 1

 Version 2

-While the original version of this site is lost to the annals of history, the customer ended up choosing not to use a Flash-only version of their site, which was a win in my book.
+While the original version of this site is lost to the annals of history, the customer ended up choosing not to use a Flash-only version of their site, which was a usability win in my book.